 Symptoms begin 3 to 7 days after infection.
 Small, painful blisters form on the genitals or around the anus and rapidly rupture to form shallow, open sores with ragged edges.
 These sores may enlarge and join together.
 Occasionally, these sores become deeper and damage other tissues.

-The lymph nodes in the groin may become tender, enlarged, and matted together, forming collections of pus (abscesses) called buboes.
+The lymph nodes in the groin may form a bubo (an enlarged and tender group of regional lymph nodes).
+They sometimes become matted together, in some cases forming a collection of pus (abscess).
 The skin over the abscess may become red and shiny and may break down and discharge pus from the lymph nodes onto the skin.
-Sores may form in other areas of the skin.
+Sores may also form in other areas of the skin.

 Diagnosis of Chancroid